jayathuam/node-red-contrib-advance-logger/README.md

 The input payload should be JSON.

-Any attribute in the payload JSON can be use as the info type loggings.
+Any attribute in the payload JSON can be use as the info type logging.

-The output payload JSON should have following properties for warning and error loggings.
+The input payload JSON should have following properties for warning and error logging.

 * `warn` – warning loggings
 * `error` – error loggings